Social pedagogical and social care professions; application for recognition of a foreign qualification

 The following professions are not regulated by the state in Bavaria:

-- State-recognized family nurse (Bachelor Professional in Social Work)
+- state-certified family nurse (Bachelor Professional in Social Work)

 - state-certified child care worker (Kinderpfleger(in))